arunmoorthattil/openshift-june-2022/Day1/README.md

 - GRUB ( 1 & 2 )
 - Linux OS they all come with GRUB 2
 - Only one OS can be active at any point
-- You can technically install many OS in the same system but only one active OS at any point in time
+- You can technically install many OS in the same system but only one OS can be active OS at any point in time

 ## Virtualization Technology
 - is also referred as Hypervisor